polar-app/polar-app/docs/SHARING.md

 ## TODO

+- TODO: can the datastore keep its own parameters for the doc_id in a shared document lookup / cache so that by the time we go to fetch the document we already the document ID to use?
+That might work out well...
+    - I already ahve this... it's in the 'sharing' metadata of the doc with the owner information and the doc_id

+- the first big milestone I have to implement is changing the permissions with one user and then fetching again with another user to make sure they can access all the resources properly.

+- the current 'permissions' system of 'private' or 'public' with the DocMeta won't really work with the new system so we have to upgrade the permissions there.

 - need a pref to allow the user to forward the document in the futuer.

 - Initially we have NO limits on who can be added.
 We add everyone in the chain.

 - email and using mandrill with mailchimp

+- TODO: need the structure for user pages so that users can link to their timeline of documents, comments, and highlights.